 Generally, each of the Funds will be fully invested in accordance with its investment objective and strategies.
-However, pending investment of cash balances or for other cash management purposes, or if a Fund's adviser or subadviser believes that business, economic, political or financial conditions warrant, the Fund may invest without limit in high-quality fixed-income securities, cash or money market cash equivalents, including short-term instruments, as described herein and, subject to the limits of the 1940 Act, shares of other investment companies that invest in securities in which the Fund may invest.
+However, pending investment of cash balances, in anticipation of redemptions or for other cash management purposes, or if a Fund's subadviser believes that business, economic, political or financial conditions warrant, a Fund may invest without limit in high-quality fixed-income securities, cash or money market cash equivalents, as described herein and, subject to the limits of the 1940 Act, shares of other investment companies that invest in securities in which the Fund may invest.
 Should this occur, a Fund will not be pursuing its investment objective and may miss potential market upswings.
-See also "Short-Term Instruments."
+The NVIT J.P.
+Morgan